-I’m super excited to give you my full review of the Sony 20 millimeter F1.8.
+I’m excited to give you my full review of the Sony 20-millimeter F1.8.

 I’ve been using this lens for about 2 months now, and I’ve been using it with my Sony A7iii.

-First, I can tell you that this lens is very light, very compact now; it’s not achieved master lines, but it does a fantastic job with all my vlogging needs.
+First, I can tell you that this lens is very light and compact now; it’s not achieved master lines, but it does a fantastic job with all my vlogging needs.

 It’s compact, and it fits very nicely on the Sony A7iii.
-It also has a rubber gasket around the back, allowing for a little bit of weather sealing.
+It also has a rubber gasket around the back, allowing for weather sealing.

-I can tell you that this lens does a great job with vlogging, making it a great full-frame vlogging setup.
+I can tell you that this lens does a great job with vlogging, making it a tremendous full-frame vlogging setup.

-Now the autofocus on this thing is perfect, very fast, very reliable.
-You can trust that this lens will keep you in focus while you’re holding that camera out there.
+Now the autofocus on this thing is perfect, fast, and reliable.
+You can trust that this lens will keep you focused while holding that camera out there.